Steinway & Sons: Foundation and growth

 To reach European customers who wanted Steinway pianos, and to avoid high European import taxes, William Steinway and C. F. Theodore Steinway established a new piano factory in the free German city of Hamburg in 1880.
 The first address of Steinway's factory in Hamburg was at Schanzenstraße in the western part of Hamburg, St. Pauli.
-C. F. Theodore Steinway became the head of the German factory, and William Steinway went back to the factory in Queens.
-The Hamburg and Queens factories regularly exchanged experience about their patents and technique despite the large distance between them, and they continue to do so today.
+C. F. Theodore Steinway became the head of the German factory, and William Steinway went back to the factory in New York.
+The two factories regularly exchanged experience about their patents and techniques despite the large distance between them, and they continue to do so today.
 C. F. Theodore Steinway was a talented inventor who made many improvements in the construction of the piano.
 About a third of Steinway's patented inventions are under the name of C. F. Theodore Steinway.
 The Steinway factory in Hamburg was part laboratory, part factory.
-Much of the precision cutting and drilling machinery installed in the Queens factory was tried in the Hamburg factory first.
+Much of the precision cutting and drilling machinery installed in the New York factory was tried in the Hamburg factory first.
 C. F. Theodore Steinway died in Braunschweig in 1889, having successfully competed against the Grotrian-Steinweg brand – both the Hamburg-based Steinway factory and the Braunschweig-based Grotrian-Steinweg factory became known for making premium German pianos.

-Meanwhile, the 1880s saw the company embroiled in a series of labor disputes between the New York City factory and its workers.
+Meanwhile, the 1880s saw the company embroiled in a series of labor disputes between the New York City factory's management and workers.
 Back then, industrialists faced labor strikes frequently.
 One dispute, in 1880, saw the company lead an industry-wide lockout of piano workers in New York City.
-In later disputes in the decade, the company hired detectives to spy on its workers, paid police for their backing and protection of company property, and evicted strike leaders from company housing.
+In later disputes in the decade, the company hired detectives to spy on its workers, paid police to take management's side in the dispute and to protect company property, and evicted strike leaders from company housing.

 In 1883, the Hungarian composer and pianist Franz Liszt wrote in a letter to Steinway: "...The new Steinway grand is a glorious masterpiece in power, sonority, singing quality, and perfect harmonic effects, affording delight even to my old piano-weary fingers.
 Ever continuing success remains a beautiful attribute of the world-renowned firm of Steinway & Sons. ...Owing to my ignorance of the mechanism of piano construction I can but praise the magnificent result in the volume and quality of sound."

 In 1890, Steinway received its first royal warrant, granted by Queen Victoria.
-The following year the patrons of Steinway included the Prince of Wales and other members of the monarchy and nobility.
+The following year the patrons of Steinway included the Prince of Wales and other members of royalty and nobility.
 In subsequent years Steinway was granted royal and imperial warrants from the rulers of Italy, Norway, Persia, Portugal, Romania, Russia, Spain, Sweden, and Turkey.